 Muay Thai, Thai Boxing, The Art of Eight Limbs.
 Muay Thai is the national sport of Thailand and its popularity has spread rapidly all over the world.
-Its rules are very similar to boxing, except you can utilise your legs, knees, hands and elbows.
+Its rules are very similar to boxing, except you can utilize your legs, knees, hands, and elbows.
 Muay Thai is an excellent way to get in shape or to experience a real and raw element of Thai culture.

 Read More: Find out what it’s like to train and fight Muay Thai in Thailand as a foreigner.